NucleusPowered/site-v1/docs/modules/admin.md

 ![Console and Player](https://i.gyazo.com/19b6bf177b7573fadb7714f0ae75c2c7.png)

 This does not affect how the tokens for the prefix/suffix work - they will still be based on the sender.

+For the list of tokens available for use by default, [please see this page](../configuration/links-and-tokens.html)